YashLoriya02/npm-summarizer-cli/README.md

 # 🚀 Summarizer CLI

-Instantly summarize code files, functions, or custom prompts using powerful LLMs — right from your terminal.
+#### Instantly summarize code files, functions, or custom prompts using powerful LLMs — right from your terminal.
 Whether you're reviewing unfamiliar codebases, writing documentation, onboarding new developers, or just need a quick overview of complex logic, Summarizer CLI is your AI-powered assistant.
-It works with full JavaScript/TypeScript files or extracts specific functions on demand, and can even handle free-form prompt instructions.
-With beautifully formatted CLI output and optional export to Markdown, text, or JSON files, this tool saves hours of reading and guessing.
+It works with full files or extracts specific functions on demand, and can even handle free-form prompt instructions.
+With beautifully formatted CLI output and optional export to Markdown, txt, or JSON files, this tool saves hours of reading and guessing.
 Simple, blazing fast, and developer-friendly — perfect for individuals, teams, and code reviewers alike.
 ---

 ## ✨ Features

-* ✅ Summarize full files
+* ✅ Summarize any functions, text or full files
 * ✅ Extract and summarize specific functions from a file
-* ✅ Beautiful CLI output with syntax highlighting and emojis
+* ✅ Beautiful CLI output with syntax highlighting
-* ✅ Optional export to `.md`, `.txt`, or `.json` in a `./summaries/` folder
+* ✅ Option to export summaries to `.md`, `.txt`, or `.json` in a `./summaries/` folder
 * ✅ LLM-powered, fast and accurate summaries

 ---